 Homeland Security also involves the Coast Guard, internet security experts, as well as federal, state, and local government positions (such as first responders), and includes private for-profit and non-profit companies.

 With the increased demand for those experienced in Homeland Security, many colleges and universities expanded the available Criminal Justice programs and departments or created their own Homeland Security programs.
-From fighting and preventing local and national terrorist attacks to learning about the juvenile justice system, the programs listed below are comprehensive in scope and are often taught by field experienced professors.
+From fighting and preventing local and national terrorist attacks, cyber attacks, to learning about the juvenile justice system, the programs listed below are comprehensive in scope.

-Featured Online Homeland Security Degrees: Click for Information
+Featured Colleges with Online Homeland Security Degrees: Click for Information

 1. Penn State World Campus (University Park, PA)